 Remaining on campus with student(s) after the last administrator leaves the site; there are exceptions, such as afterschool programs, teachers rehearsing with students for a drama/music activity or coaching academic decathlon students, with administrative approval in advance.
-Providing preferential treatment and/or giving student(s) gifts, rewards, or incentives that are not

 Using alcohol, or an illegal or unauthorized substance, or possessing or distributing any controlled substance, while in the workplace or at a school-sponsored activity.